I am a software engineer. I have been working with C++, MFC, and net technologies for 15 years. I like video games and reading books.

-A "Thread" in programming language represents a lightweight version of a process with comparatively small number resources required for its operation.
-We know that a process is set of "Microprocessor Instruction Sets" and CPU will execute these instruction sets.
-In modern Multi-Tasking Operating System like windows, there will be more number of processors running in parallel and CPU will execute the instruction sets by allocating some time for each process.
+A "Thread" in programming language represents a lightweight version of a process with a comparatively small number of resources required for its operation.
+We know that a process is a set of "Microprocessor Instruction Sets," and CPU will execute these instruction sets.
+In modern multitasking operating systems like windows, there will be a higher number of processors running in parallel, and CPU will execute the instruction sets by allocating some time for each process.

 The same "CPU Time Slicing" holds true for Threads as well.
-Like a process, A thread will have Instruction Sets associated to it and CPU will allocate it’s time for each thread.
-If there are more than one CPU then there will be chance of Executing instructions from two different thread simultaneously.
+Like a process, a thread will have instruction sets associated to it and CPU will allocate it’s time for each thread.
+If there is more than one CPU, then there will be a chance of executing instructions from two different threads simultaneously.
 But, what is more common is that CPU time is allocated for each running process and threads spawned by it.

 In this article, we will create an Windows Console Application which explains how we can create thread in C-Sharp.
 We will also look at the need for "Thread.Join()".